Kemper County Energy Facility

 - State-of-the-art coal gasification design called Transport Integrated Gasification, or TRIG™.

-- The plant will utilize a 4-billion-ton reserve of lignite located directly within the state when it begins operation in 2014.
+- The plant will utilize a 4-billion-ton reserve of lignite located directly within the state when it begins in the first half of 2016.

 - Lignite is an abundant natural resource that is largely unused.